Zilliqa/marketplace-contracts/README.md

 - only if this contract is unpaused, the sellers can cancel their sell orders.
 - only if this contract is paused, the contract owner can cancel orders.
-- An auction cannot be cancelled once it is expired.
+- An auction cannot be cancelled once it has been expired.
-- When auction has been cancelled, the marketplace does the following:
+- When auction has been cancelled,
-  - allows the seller to withdraw the asset.
+  - the seller can withdraw the asset.
-  - allows the buyer to withdraw the current bid amount of the payment tokens.
+  - the buyer can withdraw the current bid amount of the payment tokens.

 ### `WithdrawPaymentTokens`